-While the value of performance units awarded to the named executive officers was determined as described above, the actual number of shares underlying performance units to be paid out at the expiration of the threeyear performance period will be based upon the Company's comparative TSR over the period from January 1, 2021 to December 31, 2023.
+While the value of performance units awarded to the named executive officers was determined as described above, the actual number of shares underlying performance units to be paid out at the expiration of the three-year performance period will be based upon the Company's comparative TSR over the period from January 1, 2022 to December 31, 2024.
 Specifically, with respect to Company performance units, we will compare the TSR of the Company's common stock relative to the TSR performance of those companies comprising the UGI Performance Peer Group as of the beginning of the performance period using the comparative returns methodology used by Bloomberg L.P. or its successor at the time of calculation.
-In computing TSR, the Company in the UGI Performance Peer Group for the calendar quarter prior to January 1 of the beginning and end of a given three-year performance period.
-In addition, TSR gives effect to all dividends throughout the three-year performance Peer Group at the beginning of a performance period if such company that was included in the UGI Performance Peer Group at the beginning of a performance period if such company ceases to exist during the applicable performance period.
-The companies in the UGI Performance Peer Group at the beginning of a performance period if such company ceases to exist during the applicable performance period.
-The companies in the UGI Performance Peer Group as of January 1, 2021 were as follows:
+In computing TSR, the Company uses the average of the daily closing prices for its common stock and the common stock of each company in the UGI Performance Peer Group for the calendar quarter prior to January 1 of the beginning and end of a given three-year performance period.
+In addition, TSR gives effect to all dividends throughout the three-year performance period as if they had been reinvested.
+We will only remove a company that was included in the UGI Performance Peer Group at the beginning of a performance period if such company ceases to exist during the applicable performance period.
+The companies in the UGI Performance Peer Group as of January 1, 2022 were as follows:

 Atmos Energy Corporation National Fuel Gas Company Southwest Gas Holdings, Inc. Cheniere Energy, Inc. New Jersey Resources Corporation Spire Inc. Chesapeake Utilities Corporation Northwest Natural Holding Company Suburban Propane Partners, L.P.
 DCP Midstream, LP ONE Gas, Inc. Superior Plus Corp.
-DCC plc ONEOK, Inc. Targa Resources Corp.
-Equitrans Midstream Corporation South Jersey Industries, Inc. The Williams Companies, Inc.
+ONEOK, Inc. Targa Resources Corp.
+DCC plc Equitrans Midstream Corporation South Jersey Industries, Inc. The Williams Companies, Inc.